Carolynn Duncan, Founder & Director

 Rob Wiltbank is assistant professor of strategic management for the Atkinson Graduate School of Management at Willamette University.
 His research focuses on strategy making under uncertainty, particularly as it relates to venture development.
 His study of angel investing performance is the first empirical examination of the outcomes achieved by angel investors in the U.S. At Willamette University he teaches courses on New Venture Creation, Strategic Management, and Industry Analysis.

-Professor Wiltbank is a partner with Montlake Capital, a Seattle based venture capital firm, and has worked professionally in finance and sales for a major electronics manufacturer, strategic marketing for two startup firms, and consulting and performing due diligence for dozens of private equity investments.
+Professor Wiltbank is a partner with Buerk Dale Victor, a Seattle based venture capital firm, and has worked professionally in finance and sales for a major electronics manufacturer, strategic marketing for two startup firms, and consulting and performing due diligence for dozens of private equity investments.

 Kristin Wolff spends her days finding ways for public, private and third-sector organizations to inspire innovation, realize economic opportunity and build great communities.
-A native Chicagoan, her insatiable curiosity has taken her to both coasts, to thesouthwest—and even overseas from time to time.
-She is currently senior partner with CSW—a Michigan-based public policy firm, where she works with states, cities and organizations across the US on economic, education and workforce issues.
+A native Chicagoan, her insatiable curiosity has taken her to both coasts, to the

 As the owner of Thinkers + Doers—her own Portland-based small business—she helps organizations doing specialized work tell their stories.
-Wolff participates in numerous local and professional networks, and serves on the boards of Wired Women Web—a network of womentechnologyprofessionals.
-She holds an interdisciplinary BA from Miami University of Ohio and an MA in Political Science from the University of Arizona.
+Wolff participates in numerous local and professional networks, and serves on the boards of Wired Women Web—a network of women

 Gerald is the Business & Industry Manager for Portland Development Commission, an agency created by Portland voters in 1958, which has played a major role in keeping Portland one of America’s most livable cities, by completing projects in waterfront redevelopment, small business loans, affordable housing, new retail opportunities, transit-oriented development, business recruitment and retention.